Beelink EQ12 Mini PC

 CNX Software's Multi-OS Testing

 Ian Morrison of CNX Software conducted one of the most comprehensive tests of the EQ12, evaluating it across Windows 11, Ubuntu, pfSense, and TrueNAS.
-His verdict: “I really like the Beelink EQ12.
-For a ‘cheap’ mini PC the performance under Windows 11 is perfectly adequate.”
-The review particularly highlights the dual 2.5Gb Ethernet ports, noting they “scream home IT lab or DIY router/security gateway material.”
-In PROXMOX virtualization testing with pfSense and TrueNAS VMs, the system maintained temperatures in the mid-40s Celsius during sustained file transfers.
-Power consumption measured at just 12.1W idle and 28.9W maximum, while noise stayed remarkably low at 34.3 dBA maximum.
+His verdict: "I really like the Beelink EQ12."
+He called the dual 2.5Gb Ethernet ports "a key attraction," pointing to NAS use and, via virtualization, running pfSense and TrueNAS together on the one box.
+His measured figures were a 64 degree Celsius peak CPU temperature under Fire Strike, power of 12.1W idle and 28.9W maximum, and noise staying low at 34.3 dBA.

 Fossbytes' Budget Analysis